This project aimed to determine community priorities for future autism research in Aotearoa New Zealand.

 Phase two (Nov–Dec 2021).
 We gathered community opinions on autism research via an online survey.
 The online survey was open to Autistic people, and the autism community, living in Aotearoa New Zealand.

-We shared the findings from this project in a webinar - you can find a link to the recording on this page, under the heading 'resources'.
+We shared the findings from this project in community report and a webinar.
+You can find links to both of these under the heading 'resources'.

 Meet the project team.